Compliance, Enforcement & Mishap

 When does the vehicle-type involved in the mishap return to flight?

-The type of launch or reentry vehicle involved in the mishap may not return to flight until the FAA approves the final mishap investigation report or determines the issues related to the mishap do not affect public safety.
+A return to flight operations of the vehicle-type involved is based on the FAA determining that any system, process or procedure related to the mishap does not affect public safety.
 This is standard procedure for all mishap investigations.